Chainsaw artist turns water oak into a soaring eagle

 “My birthday was Dec.
 3 and my husband gave me a card with a note telling me he was paying for the carving as my birthday present.”

-Not only does Daisey have a beautiful sculpture to show off her home, but a pretty generous husband to boot.
+Not only does Daisey have a beautiful sculptor to show off her home, but a pretty generous husband to boot.

-“I love to do eagles as they are one of the most spiritual creatures on earth,” he said.
+“I love to do eagles as they are one of the most spiritual creatures on earth,” commented Flowers.